whoisryosuke/blender-midi-keyframes/README.md

 1. Select the zip you downloaded.
 1. You can confirm it's installed by searching for "MIDI to Keyframes" and seeing if it's checked off

-One last thing, you'll need to press 1 more button:

-1. Open up the side panel labeled **"MIDI Import"**, it's available in the 3D viewport in the n-panel (the right side panel that's usually collapsed).
-1. Click the button labeled **"Install Dependencies"**.
-1. Done!

 ## How to use

 1. Open up the side panel labeled **"MIDI Import"**, it's available in the 3D viewport in the n-panel (the right side panel that's usually collapsed).